 FIDELITY BONDS 7020

-The Superintendent shall ensure that the finance officer and all other officers, employees and agents of the school system who are required to be bonded are bonded in accordance with state law.
+The Superintendent shall ensure that the finance officer, treasurer of each school, and all other officers, employees and agents of the school system who are required to be bonded are bonded in accordance with state law.
 It is the duty of the financial officer to assist the Superintendent in implementing this policy.

 LEGAL REF: G.S.
 115C-442